Short-circuit logic: Other short-circuit logics

 \subsection{Static short-circuit logic: \SSCL}

-In this section we prove that the equation $x\leftand \fa=\fa$ marks the distinguishing feature between \MSCL\ and PL: adding this axiom to \MSCLe\ yields an equational characterization of PL (be it in sequential notation and defined with short-circuit evaluation).
+In this section we prove that the equation $x\leftand \fa=\fa$ marks a distinguishing feature between \MSCL\ and propositional logic: adding this equation to \MSCLe\ yields an equational characterization of propositional logic (be it in sequential notation and defined with short-circuit evaluation).

 \begin{definition} \textbf{$\SSCL$ (static short-circuit logic)} is the short-circuit logic that implies no other consequences than those of the module expression